 Part of the Cinque Terre National Park (comprised of five villages) in Liguria, Manarola is reputed to be the most colorful city in the world.
 Famed for its Manarolese-speaking locals, the town resembles an artist’s palette; vibrant buildings jostle each other for space.
 Every year, visitors flock to hike between these five towns and numbers soar in peak season.
 Don’t miss a visit to the Church of San Lorenzo, beautiful both inside and out, with sweeping views of Manarola and neighboring towns.

 Positano is widely regarded as the most picturesque and photogenic town in Italy, with its rustic charm and wisteria-draped hotels.
 The most sophisticated resort on the central Amalfi Coast, it is also the most expensive.
-Positano’s enviable location allows visitors to travel by boat to nearby Capri, Ischia and the Grotta dello Smeraldo cave.
-Or spend a day on the Spiaggia del Fornillo beach, a smaller, more easy-going alternative to the popular Spiaggia Grande.
+Positano’s enviable location allows visitors to travel by boat to nearby Capri, Ischia and the Grotta dello Smeraldo.
+You can also choose to spend a day on the Spiaggia del Fornillo beach, a smaller, more easy-going alternative to the popular Spiaggia Grande.

 Located where the mountain meets the sea, and where citrus plantations alternate with deep valleys; Sorrento is set in an extraordinary landscape.
 Set within the province of Naples, the civilized old town is known for its production of lace and ceramics.
 Sip a glass of Falanghina and soak up the atmosphere in Piazza Tasso square, a people-watcher’s paradise.
 The beauty of the town makes up for its lack of beach with its prime location; Amalfi Coast to the north, rolling countryside to the east and stunning Capri just offshore.